viocost/adv-state/README.md

         2: {
-            final: true // Once entered, the machine is not going to process any events },
+            final: true // Once entered, the machine is not going to process any events
+            // State 2 description
+        },

         3: {
+           // State 3 description
         }
     }
 })

+// To enter initial state
+sm.run()

+// Sending events could be done directly like this: sm.handle.eventOne(/* some payload */)

+// But better way is to send event through message bus
+// The message bus must call update method on state machine and pass a payload in form of array: sm.update(["eventOne", {/*payload*/}])

 ```

+# TO BE CONTINUED...